joelself/nom/README.md

   method!(<SomeStruct<'a>, &str, &str>, take4, mut self, take_s!(4));
 }
 ```
-You can make `self` immutable if you like:
+You can make `self` immutable if you'd like:
 ```rust
   method!(<SomeStruct<'a>, &str, &str>, take4, self, take!(4));
 ```